LargeNFT/large-nft/README.md

     * Based on [ERC721A](https://github.com/chiru-labs/ERC721A)

 ### Fork reader
-* Create a custom fork of the [Large Reader](https://gitlab.com/ptoner/large-reader)
+* Automatically creates a custom fork of the [Large Reader](https://gitlab.com/ptoner/large-reader)
 * Publish collection data to Reader app.

-### Fork and customize the Large Admin.
-Easy to whitelabel.

 ### Themes
 A theme allows you to apply CSS formatting to an NFT.
 Create themes and apply them to multiple items.